gvwilson/thirdbit/src/fiction/iffy/index.md

 let them into a corridor whose pipes and lettered walls reminded her uncomfortably of the one beneath the mansion in Rothera.

-The sailor knocked on yet another door, opening it without waiting for a response.
+The sailor knocked on yet another door and opened it without waiting for a response.
 "Thank you,"
 Doctor Johel said,
 rising from the chair in which she had been waiting.